Last Updated on

 Be sure that the original pet gets plenty of attention after the arrival of the new pet.
 Resentment at loss of attention and change in routine can worsen the problems with the two getting along.

 Finally, remember that it can take several weeks to a year for the animals to adjust.
 Don’t rush things.
 Your best resource is patience.

-Source: Creating a Peaceable Kingdom: How to Live With More Than One Pet (affiliate link), by Cynthia D. Miller.
+Source: Creating a Peaceable Kingdom: How to Live With More Than One Pet, by Cynthia D. Miller.
 Animalia Publishing Co.